shaybix/weather-monster/README.md

 - [ ]  improve logging
 - [ ]  while http handlers are tested, the routes *need* to be tested too
 - [ ]  improve code documentation
+- [ ]  add integration tests with a test db as currently using mocks